prabakaranc98/Kandle/KAN-Transformer.md

 * Carefully initializes activation weights to maintain a stable activation variance across layers.
 * Prevents vanishing and exploding activations during deep network training.
 * Improves convergence and training stability.
+# Future Work

+Several promising directions remain for further improving KAN-Transformer architectures.

+## 1. Exploration of Alternative Basis Functions

+While KAN-Transformer replaces B-spline functions with rational basis functions, other basis representations may offer better expressiveness or computational efficiency.
+Future research can investigate the integration of:

+* Fourier-based functions
+* Wavelet transforms
+* Gaussian radial basis functions (RBFs)

+A systematic comparison of these basis functions could reveal trade-offs between accuracy, interpretability, computational cost, and scalability.

+## 2. Adaptive MLP-KAN Hybrid Architectures

+KAN layers are generally more expressive than standard MLP layers but may incur additional computational overhead.
+An interesting direction is to develop adaptive architectures that dynamically choose between MLP and KAN components based on the complexity of the input or task.
+Such mechanisms could improve efficiency by allocating computational resources only where increased expressiveness is necessary.

+## 3. Scalability to Larger Models

+Although KAN-Transformer introduces Group KAN and rational basis functions to improve efficiency, further work is needed to scale the architecture to very large transformer models.
+Investigating parameter-sharing strategies, model compression techniques, and distributed training approaches could help extend KAN-based transformers to large-scale applications.

+## 4. Inference Speed Optimization

+Reducing inference latency remains an important challenge for practical deployment.
+Future research can focus on hardware-aware optimizations, kernel-level CUDA improvements, quantization techniques, and specialized accelerator implementations to further improve the runtime efficiency of KAN-based transformers.